-A gastroentologist is the best person to make a diagnosis of ulcerative colitis with the help of the patient’s personal and family medical history and a physical examination.
-Blood tests and other tests are carried out to check for bacteria, viruses, parasites and blood in stool.
+A gastroenterologist is the best person to make a diagnosis of ulcerative colitis with the help of the patient’s personal and family medical history and a physical examination.
+Blood tests and other tests are carried out to check for bacteria, viruses, parasites, and blood in the stool.
 A complete blood count also helps the doctor find out if the person is suffering from anemia and if there’s any inflammation in the body.

 Special imaging tests using barium to illuminate GI tract abnormalities are also carried out to look for inflammation areas in the intestines.
 With the help of CT scan and other tests like colonoscopy and sigmoidoscopy help diagnose ulcerative colitis and rule out other similar diseases like Crohn’s disease.